 The entry deadline is Monday December 18 at 11.59pm UK time.

 Entering the DigitalAgenda Impact Awards is free using the online application form.
 The awards are open for entries until the December 18 closing date.

 Entries will be judged against five criteria:

-- product – the digital innovation you offer
+- product or service – the digital innovation on offer

-- team – the people working on your project
+- team – the skills, experience and diversity of the people working on the project

-- ability – how you plan to grow your take-up and reach
+- scalability – how you plan to grow take-up and reach

 Entry text should not exceed 150 words for each of the five criteria.

 - Examples of positive social, environmental and/or economic change